Benajah Carpenter

-Benajah Carpenter (born April 27, 1748 – killed in action on Long Island on August 27, 1776) was a founding member of the United States Army Field Artillery Corps under Henry Knox and veteran of the Siege of Boston and Battle of Long Island.
+Benajah Carpenter (April 27, 1748 – August 27, 1776) was a founding member of the United States Army Field Artillery Corps under Henry Knox and veteran of the Siege of Boston and Battle of Long Island.

 He was a descendant of the Rehoboth Carpenter family.
 His father was Stephen Carpenter and mother Jane Thurston of Rehoboth, Massachusetts.

 Benajah Carpenter was an apprenticed Rhode Island chairmaker until 1771.
 Carpenter is sometimes described as a "mariner."
 Although unsubstantiated, this may have been historically accurate.
 Private mariners of the period were those who possessed knowledge of cannon and artillery, a necessary part of early American shipping and seaborne trade.
 Carpenter may have been a merchant of the same wares he manufactured.
 The coast of Rhode Island was a center of such activity.
 Early Rhode Island newspapers contain notices of Carpenter's own difficulties with a chairmaker apprentice in 1774.